Daniel-Mietchen/learning2code/100days.md

 # My personal take

 I have so far mostly been an occasional bystander on such activities, but [100wikidays](https://meta.wikimedia.org/wiki/100wikidays) caught my attention, and I got Research Bot to [complete it](https://www.wikidata.org/wiki/User:Research_Bot/100wikidays).

-I am considering to do a 100 day challenge for either coding and/ or some physical activity.
-Not sure about a suitable parametrization yet.
+For 2020, I am committed to do a 100 day challenge for coding.
+I am also considering to do one for some physical activity.
+Not sure yet about a suitable parametrization for either.